 - It is estimated that the Queen has worn in excess of 5,000 hats during her reign.

 - The Queen does not have a passport because all passports are issued “in the name of Her Majesty”, which means she would be issuing one to herself.
 All other members of the Royal Family require one.

-- The Queen’s estimated lifetime winnings from horse racing is in the millions.
+- The Queen’s estimated lifetime winnings from horse racing are in the millions.

 - The Queen has a long-held fondness for corgis, established in her youth.
 She has owned more than 30 during her reign.
 Her first was Susan, who was given to her as a present on her 18th birthday.